-Stuffed Cabbage (Malfoof) is part of a larger family of what is called Mahashi or stuffed vegetables.
+Stuffed Cabbage, known as Malfoof in Arabic, is part of a larger family of what is called Mahashi or stuffed vegetables.
 It’s one of the yummiest of the pack because of its flavorful ingredients.
-Also very popular with moms because it’s a little easier to prepare than others in its family!

-Malfoof means cabbage in Arabic and can be written as malfuf or malfouf.
-In my household, this is also a popular dish.
-Our family enjoys a good Malfoof stew because it’s hearty, satisfying, and packed with so much wonderful flavors.
 I love it because it can be prepped in advance and easily made to be eaten over a few days.
-We love eating it drowned in its stew juices or as a finger food!
+We love eating it drowned in its stew juices or as finger food!
 Tastes amazing either way!

 Preparing the Cabbage

-There are a few ways to prepare your cabbage before stuffing.
-The main thing to be done is get the leaves soft and tender enough to fold and roll after stuffing.
+There are a few ways to prepare your cabbage before stuffing it.
+The main thing to be done is to get tender cabbage leaves that are easy to fold and roll after stuffing.
 So, how do we get them that way?

 A Cabbage Prep Hack